SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ### Float
 ---

-Float values can be written as two integers separated with a dot.
+Float values can be written as two integers separated by a dot.

 #### Examples